zyedidia/SFML.jl/README.md

 It also has audio libraries and networking libraries.

 This is very much a work in progress right now and should be used at your own risk (I really mean it).
-It also only works on Mac OS X (for now).
+It also only works on Mac OS X (for now, support for linux and windows coming very soon!).

 Take a look at the `examples` folder to see some usage examples.

 #Installation
-Currently, only Mac OS X is supported
+Currently, only Mac OS X is supported.
 You also need to have Julia version 0.4, which you can get [here] (http://julialang.org/downloads/) under `Nightly Builds`.

 First make sure you have sfml 2.2.
-You can install it with brew
+You can install it with brew, or you can download it from [here] (http://www.sfml-dev.org/download.php).

 ```
 $ brew install sfml
 ```

-Package installation instructions:

 Since this package is unregistered you must use `Pkg.clone(repo)` instead of `Pkg.add(name)`